bjornmeansbear/lectureScripts/WhatIsSGD.md

 Copenhagen waste to energy plant is so clean it puffs just c02 and water vapor...
 Captures 1 ton of C02, then exhausts it as a smoke ring.
 Help you visualize this otherwise intangible!?

+### FreshPress Paper

+Eric Benson as part of his research at the university of Illinois is growing prairie grass and using agricultural grass for new paper fiber sources!
+These papers end up being very low carbon, or even carbon negative.
+In their footprints.

 ### Climate Design Posters?

 Printing thing after thing on the scrap paper left over in the RISO studio…